 This solution also looks very impressive as it is available in varieties of colors and very easy to stick around the walls using simple sticky taps.

-To learn more on types of SoundProof Foams and which one is suitable for what kind of noises make sure to check the detailed guide on Is really SoundProof Foams works?
+To learn more about the types of SoundProof Foams and which one is suitable for what kind of noises make sure to check the detailed guide on Is really SoundProof Foams works?

 You can go with Doors, Windows, floor or even ceiling fixes but does this makes any sense until you stop the way to soundwaves coming in.

-If light or air can pass through, it is for sure soundwaves and if once come in then your already installed foams or carpet or any other thing will not gonna work that much very effective.
+If light or air can pass through, it is for sure soundwaves and if once come in then your already installed foams or carpet or any other thing will not gonna work that very effectively.

-Make sure to fix those hole with insulated sealant as available in the market for few bucks and keep check the other part as well.
+Make sure to fix those holes with insulated sealant as available in the market for a few bucks and keep checking the other part as well.

 If the door or window is broken then hopefully need to replace them or make them more cover with soundproof foams or curtains.

-Congrats! you have done your job almost everywhere but at last, advice to put some accessories which really help to absorb the soundwaves.
+Congrats! you have done your job almost everywhere but at last, advise to put some accessories which really help to absorb the soundwaves.

 This is what you have observed, that if you are in an empty room and clap for a moment, it got a bit louder because the soundwaves reflected back from all the corners.